kamalasaurus/bergelsonlab.org/people.md

         <div class="description">
             <b>Sam Shteerman</b>
             <p><b>Undergraduate Researcher</b>, NYU</p>
-            <p>I'm a native New Yorker studying biochemistry at NYU, graduating in 2027.
+            <p style="font-size: 13.5px;">I'm a native New Yorker studying biochemistry at NYU, graduating in 2027.
 I'm working with the amazing postdoctoral fellow Lucas Henry, investigating the way that seasonal processes shape the <em>Arabidopsis thaliana</em> microbiome.
 I've been studying the microbial make up of <em>Arabidopsis</em> populations native to New York city, along with helping out more generally with the Pathocom project.
 Besides my lab work, in my free time I enjoy reading, running, and the great outdoors.</p>
         </div>
     </div>
 </div>